-- Separate the egg whites from the egg yolk, use ready-made egg whites or use aquafaba for a vegetable version.
+- Separate the whites from the yolks, use ready-made egg whites or use aquafaba for a vegetable version.

-- Mix the egg whites or aquafaba with the food processor or mixer together with the erythritol or maple syrup on the highest setting until it is stiff.
+- Using a food processor or mixer, mix the egg whites or aquafaba together with the erythritol or maple syrup on the highest setting until it is stiff.

-- Melt the coconut oil and stir in the quark.
+- Melt the coconut oil and stir in the curd cheese.

 - Mix the coconut with the almond flour and stir well.

-- Now carefully fold all of this through the whipped proteins or aquafaba.
+- Now fold all this carefully into the beaten egg whites or aquafaba.

-- Divide the coconut mixture on the bottom of the spring form and put it in the oven for 20 minutes.
+- Divide the coconut mixture over the bottom of the spring form and put it in the oven for 20 minutes.

 - Serve the cake with a smile and enjoy!

-It sounds strange, but aquafaba is simply the syrupy moisture of beans in pots and cans (aqua = water, faba = bean).
+It sounds strange, but aquafaba is simply the viscous moisture of beans in pots and cans (aqua = water, faba = bean).
 If you want to use aquafaba as a protein substitute, choose chickpeas or white beans.
 Other beans are not neutral enough in taste.
-You drain your chickpeas as usual, but you collect the moisture in a bowl.
-Then you have a thick, protein-like stuff and - the word says it all - that is a protein substitute that you can use for everything: from cocktails to cakes and from mayonnaise to meringues.
-Really!
-Meringue of chickpea water, it is delicious.
+You drain your chickpeas, as usual, but you collect the moisture in a bowl.
+Then you have a thick, protein-like stuff and - the word says it all - that's a protein substitute that you can use for everything from cocktails to cakes and from mayonnaise to meringues.
+For real!
+Chickpea water meringue, it's delicious.